ikon-ai/ikon-sdk-unity-demo/README.md

 - Launch Unity Hub
 - Locate the Ikon AI SDK Unity Example project and open it
+- Open `Assets/Scenes/SampleScene` scene
-- Set the correct API key, space ID, and user ID in the environment variables or in the code (if modifying environment variables, it might be necessay to completely logout and login again to get them to update in the Unity Editor)
+- Open `Assets/SceneHandler.cs` file and set the correct API key, space ID, and user ID (either in code or in environment variables)
+- **Note:** If modifying environment variables, it might be necessay to completely logout and login again to get them to update in the Unity Editor
-- Run the project
+- Press play to run the project

 ## License